NetApp/harvest/docs/configure-rest.md

 This is also specific to the Rest Collector.
 The `filter` is used to constrain the data returned by the endpoint, allowing for more targeted data retrieval.
 Refer ONTAP API specification for detailed information on `query parameters` and `record filtering`.

-In the provided [template example](#template-example) of the volume template, the constructed URL would be:
+In the provided [template example](#template-example), the constructed URL would be:

 ```
 https://CLUSTER_IP/api/storage/volumes?fields=*,anti_ransomware.state,space&name=*harvest*